I may get paid commission for purchases made after clicking a link in this post.

 Ensure at least one of your images is suitable for Pinterest (vertical, ideally 600 x 900, ideally with text).
 That way, when you and your audience pin that image, it will have a good chance of performing well on Pinterest and so boost your page views.

-I like to go one step further and actually suggest to my audience that they might like to pin the image by saying something like “pin 10 essential elements of a successful blog post for later” – not only does this make it much more likely that my pinnable image will get pinned, but it is also a very easy way of getting my keyword phrase into a heading (see above for more on headings).
+I like to go one step further and actually suggest to my audience that they might like to pin the image by saying something like “Pin 10 essential elements of a successful blog post for later” Not only does this make it much more likely that my pinnable image will get pinned, but it is also a very easy way of getting my keyword phrase into a heading (see above for more on headings).

 7. A clear call to action

-Giving a clear call to action keeps people on your site (or social media channels, or newsletter) and so increases engagement and pageviews…which in turn is great for SEO!!
+Giving a clear call to action keeps people on your site (or social media channels, or newsletter) and so increases engagement and pageviews… which in turn is great for SEO!!

 8. Internal links (and external ones too!)

 But keep it relevant and natural.
-Internal links should ideally link to more information on the same topic or explain something in more depth, or they should give extra information you think the reader might be interested in, for example, your category page for the topic or a post which shows what to do next.
+Internal links should ideally link to more information on the same topic or explain something in more depth.
+Or they should give extra information you think the reader might be interested in, for example, your category page for the topic or a post which shows what to do next.

 But don’t go overboard and hyperlink everything or it will drive your readers mad.
 Do it naturally and be sparing.
 What will be most helpful?
-Put yourself in your readers shoes…what would I want to read about next?
+Put yourself in your readers shoes… what would I want to read about next?
 What would I like more information on?

 A good example of this can be found in point number 1 in this blog post, where I have linked to more information about keywords.
 I recognise that to get the most out of this post you need to have a basic understanding of SEO and keywords, and so I link to a post where you can get that information right at the start.

-There are also be times when it is appropriate to use external links.
+There will also be times when it is appropriate to use external links.
 Perhaps another site has more information about this topic.
 Perhaps you want to show where you have found your information.
 Perhaps you want to share where your audience can buy a particular product you reference in your post.
 By sharing relevant external links, you make your post more helpful to your readers and it also adds credibility and authority to your posts – and both readers and search engines like this!

 9. Highly visible sharing buttons

-So make sure that firstly you actually have sharing buttons, secondly, they are the right ones…where would you like your audience to share your content?
+So make sure that firstly you actually have sharing buttons, secondly, they are the right ones… where would you like your audience to share your content?
 (Don’t include 17 different sharing options!!)
-Thirdly, make sure they actually work – test them!!
+Thirdly, make sure they actually work – test them!
 And finally make sure they are highly visible.
 Either at the side, or top AND bottom, and even better if you can have floating buttons so your audience are constantly reminded to share your content.
 (Though make sure these are not too annoying, or it will put readers off!)